ZheC/GTA-IM-Dataset/README.md

 ## Obtain the Dataset

-To obtain the Dataset, so please send an email to [Zhe Cao](https://people.eecs.berkeley.edu/~zhecao/) (with the title "GTA-IM Dataset Download") stating:
+To obtain the Dataset, please send an email to [Zhe Cao](https://people.eecs.berkeley.edu/~zhecao/) (with the title "GTA-IM Dataset Download") stating:

 - Your name, title and affilation